Category: Habit Trackers

 Rule: If habit tracking cannot be customized through databases and integrated dashboards, Habitify fails first.

-Why Notion fits system-level habit tracking
+Why Notion fits Power users better

 Where Notion wins